NeoGeographyToolkit/StereoPipeline/docs/tools/orbit_plot.rst

 --use-ref-cams
     Read from disk reference cameras that determine the satellite orientation.
     This assumes the first dataset was created with ``sat_sim`` with the option ``--save-ref-cams``.
+The naming convention assumes the additional ``-ref`` string as part of the reference camera names, before the filename extension.
-Otherwise do not use this option.
-In that case the satellite orientation is estimated based on camera positions.
+    Without this option, the satellite orientations are estimated based on camera positions.

 --ref-list <string (default: "")>
     When ``--list`` is specified, read the reference cameras from this file.